Freelunch-AI/docs/design_notes.md

                                         3. Bias: spotting bias indicators (e.g., if model is relying heavily on the gender feature to estimate loan)
                                     2. Methods
                                         1. SHAP (Improved version of Vanilla Shapley) values (there is a SHAP library for this)
+                                        2. LIME
-                                        2. Vanilla Shapley values (e.g., Integrated Gradients (Tensorflow Integrated Gradients is a great tool)) (_Note:_ computing Shapley values exactly in most cases is computationally intractable because of the number of feature, what is done is an approximation (the you can modify the Shapely accuray/computational cost tradeoff accordig to your needs))
+                                        3. Vanilla Shapley values (e.g., Integrated Gradients (Tensorflow Integrated Gradients is a great tool)) (_Note:_ computing Shapley values exactly in most cases is computationally intractable because of the number of feature, what is done is an approximation (the you can modify the Shapely accuray/computational cost tradeoff accordig to your needs))
-                                        3. Causal Inference (evaluating effect of feature x on target): Avargae Treatment Effects
+                                        4. Causal Inference (evaluating effect of feature x on target): Avargae Treatment Effects
+                                        5. Substituting feature values by random values and seeing the amount of drop in predictive power
                                     3. Actions: remove non-informative features (are defined by low information gain == E_x[Entropy(P^(Y=y|X=x))]/Entropy(P^(Y=y)) where P^(Y=y|X=x) and P^(Y=y) are estimates of P(Y=y|X=x) and P(Y=y) respectively) (e.g., can do SHAP (Improved version of Vanilla Shapley) values on entire dataset)
                                         1. Categorical features: Remove categorical features or Lower dimension of categorical features
                                         2. Numerical features: Remove numerical features